 Because we are an organization for women (not of women), membership is encouraged for anyone who want to support chapter events and the mission of AAWCC.

 Forming a Chapter

 Gather your core group of interested women to plan the establishment of the local chapter.
 AAWCC offers a guide to forming a chapter.

 Develop a timeline and a draft of chapter bylaws, using the sample bylaws template.
 Get input from regarding the activities that they want to organize for the chapter.
 After the meeting, send out the minutes, and solicit feedback on the draft bylaws.

-After bylaws are finalized and approved, the chapter should elect officers.
+After the bylaws approved, the chapter should elect officers.
 Conduct a ceremony to celebrate your new chapter and install the officers.
 Next, submit your petition for approval with your bylaws and officers’ contact information to your regional director.
 Your regional director will review the documentation, assist you in making any needed additions, and present your petition to the AAWCC board of directors at one of their two annual meetings (usually in April and October or November).
-When the board approves the chapter, the regional director will contact the chapter officers.
+When the board approves the chapter, your regional director will contact the chapter officers.

 *If you are reported as a local member, and your chapter submits the $10 fee, you will automatically be a national member as well.